evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Twin_Motor/_index.md

 ## Performance

 The Volvo XC40 Recharge Twin Motor has a maximum power of 300KW (408hp).
 The total torque is 670nm.
-The 0-100km/h sprint (0-62mph) takes 4,8 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 4,8 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging